 4. Winter Wonderland by Darlene Love

 All together now “Sleigh bells ring, are you listening?”
 Well are you?
 It would be hard not to.
 Winter Wonderland is all over the shop every Christmas and rightly so.
 This song was written in 1934 and has been covered over 200 times.
-So pick a version, but my particular favourite is this jolly version.
+So pick a version, any version, but my particular favourite is this jolly one by Darlene Love.
 It reminds me of my Mum singing and making our Christmas dinner as I run into the kitchen for the 999th time that day to ask when dinner will be ready.
 And for that reason alone, it’s in my top 5.

 3. Fairytale of New York by the Pogues featuring Kirsty MacColl

-From the age of about 16 years until a few years ago, this would have come top of my Christmas song list, but after over playing it myself and hearing it every time I walk into a pub every year from 28th November for approximately 5 weeks, it has now been relegated to number 3.
+From the age of about 16 years until a few years ago, this would have come top of my Christmas song list, but after over playing it myself and hearing it every time I walk into a pub every year from end of November until the beginning of January, it has now been relegated to number 3.
 Yes it is still a great song, yes we all love Kirsty’s vocals and yes of course I can recite all of the lyrics even when I’ve had one too many Snowballs (“you’re a bum, you’re a punk, you’re an old slut on junk”- aah Christmas), but it ain’t my number 1 and you’re just going to have to deal with it.

 2. All I Want for Christmas is You by Mariah Carey